pgdogdev/docs/docs/features/load-balancer/replication-failover.md

   <img src="/images/failover.png" width="95%" alt="Failover" />
 </center>

-If `pg_is_in_recovery()` returns `true`, PgDog will assume that the database is the primary and will start sending it write query traffic.
+If `pg_is_in_recovery()` returns `false`, PgDog will assume that the database is the primary and will start sending it write query traffic.
 The old primary is demoted to the replica role.

 !!! warning "Failover trigger"
     PgDog does not detect primary failure and **will not** call `pg_promote()`.
 It is expected that the databases are managed externally by another tool, like Patroni or AWS RDS, which handle replica promotion.